Vilayet: Sanjaks

 Each vilayet was divided into arrondissements, subprovinces, or counties known as sanjaks, livas, or mutasarrifliks.
 Each sanjak or liva was administered by a sanjakbey or mutasarrif personally appointed by the sultan and a council (idare meclisi) composed of a secretary (tahrirat müdürü), comptroller (muhasebeci), deputy judge (naib), and representatives of the public works board (nafia) and the educational system (maarif).

 Kazas

 Each sanjak was divided into cantons or districts known as kazas.
 Each kaza was under a kaymakam and a council composed of a secretary (tahrirat kâtibi), comptroller (mal müdürü), deputy judge, and representatives of the public works board.

 Nahiyes

 Each kaza was divided into parishes or communes known as nahiyes.
 Each nahiye was under a müdir appointed by the vali but answerable to the regional kaymakam.
 He was responsible for local tax collection, court sentences, and maintaining the peace.

 Kariyes

 Each nahiye was divided into wards and villages (kariye).
 Each kariye was under a muhtar ("headman") chosen by its inhabitants and confirmed by the regional kaymakam.
-He was assited in his duties by a local "council of elders" (ihtiyar meclisi).
+He was assisted in his duties by a local "council of elders" (ihtiyar meclisi).